PennLINC/qsiprep/docs/preprocessing.rst

 .. important::

-  Motion correction, eddy current correction, and distortion correction are performed with EDDY, which does not produce transforms that can be written out and reused.
+  Motion correction, eddy current correction, and distortion correction are performed with Eddy, which does not produce transforms that can be written out and reused.
-  In the future, if EDDY starts writing out usable transforms or an alternate implementation is made available, QSIPrep may start writing these transforms out in a similar manner to fMRIPrep.
+  In the future, if Eddy starts writing out usable transforms or an alternate implementation is made available, QSIPrep may start writing these transforms out in a similar manner to fMRIPrep.